-- Make sure you get to the islands, these were one of our highlight in Iran.
+- Make sure you get to the islands, these were one of our highlights in Iran.
 You can check out our guides here:

 Now you know everything about backpacking through Iran.
 For more information read our itinerary suggestions.

 Have other questions about independent travel in Iran?
 Ask away in the comments!